Exam stress can be a challenging part of study – there’s no getting away from it.

 - Carry on with whatever you were doing, deliberately moving more slowly

 If you have to talk, speak a little more slowly and with your voice a little lower than usual.
 You will find that, in spite of your feelings, the tension will lessen.

 Recognise and accept that exam stress is normal and that exam stress is only for a short period of time in your life.
 You can even use it as a motivator.

 If stress levels become unmanageable and unhelpful, don’t suffer in silence.
 Ask someone, like a teacher or parent, for help.
 Confiding in someone you trust and who will be supportive is a good way of alleviating stress and worry.

-Katie Lee is Head of Student Guidance and Wellbeing in Stirling’s Student Support Services.
+Katie Perrin is Head of Student Guidance and Wellbeing in Stirling’s Student Support Services.